wheelercj/chriswheeler.dev/content/posts/making-discord-bots.md

 ## Interactions

 An [interaction](https://discordpy.readthedocs.io/en/stable/interactions/api.html) must be responded to exactly once and within 3 seconds, or an error will occur.
 If more time and/or multiple responses will be needed, you should use [defer](https://discordpy.readthedocs.io/en/stable/interactions/api.html#discord.InteractionResponse.defer), and then [followup](https://discordpy.readthedocs.io/en/stable/interactions/api.html#discord.Interaction.followup) within 15 minutes.
+If you have a `ctx` available, you can use `await ctx.defer()` (with `ephemeral=True` if you want the first deferred response to be ephemeral), and `await ctx.send(your_message)` will followup.

 As of 2025-03-12, modals can only contain text inputs, and views cannot contain text inputs.
 A single modal can have up to 5 text inputs.
 A single select (a dropdown menu) can have up to 25 options.
 As far as I know, Discord's developers have not said whether these will ever change.